-$$recall = \frac{TP}{TP + FN}, \quad fpr = \frac{FP}{TN + FP}, \quad accuracy = \frac{TP + TN}{TP + TN + FP + FN}, \quad precision = \frac{TP}{TP + FP}$$ where TP is the number of true positive predictions, TN the number of true negative predictions, FP the number of false positive predictions, FN the number of false negative predictions.
-Optimal prediction decisions are based on 0.8 decision threshold, similar to [12].
+$$\begin{split} & \operatorname{recall} = \frac{TP}{TP + FN}, & \operatorname{fpr} = \frac{FP}{TN + FP}, \\ & \operatorname{accuracy} = \frac{TP + TN}{TP + TN + FP + FN}, & \operatorname{precision} = \frac{TP}{TP + FP}, \end{split} \tag{5}$$ where TP is the number of true positive predictions, TN the number of true negative predictions, FP the number of false positive predictions, and FN the number of false negative predictions.
+Prediction decisions are based on 0.8 decision threshold, similar to Letovsky and Kasif (2003).

-A typical run of the model with the ontology, with 4,897 proteins and five ontology nodes per protein, required approximately 275 iterations of message-passing, which took about two hours on a 2.80 GHz CPU.
-The corresponding runs on networks defined by separate terms for the MRF model took a total of approximately 40 minutes.
+A typical run of the model with the ontology, with 4897 proteins and five ontology nodes per protein, required \sim 275 iterations of message-passing, which took about 2 h on a 2.80 GHz CPU.
+The corresponding runs on networks defined by separate terms for the MRF model took a total of \sim 40 min.

 Results for each of the three subontologies and the various types of models are shown in Table 1.
 Overall, one concludes that for the homology-based models, the model with the ontology always outperforms the simple model without the ontology in terms of positive predictions.
+We observed an average relative increase in accuracy of 58.2% over the three different subontologies (a, b and c in Fig. 2).
 Interestingly, the two models perform equally well on negative predictions.
-Therefore, the model with the ontology has higher recall, precision, and accuracy for all three ontology structures, and equivalent false positive rate to that of the simple model.
+This is reflected in the average increase in precision of 2.0%.
+Therefore, the model with the ontology has higher recall, precision and accuracy for all three ontology structures, and equivalent false positive rate to that of the simple model.

-In order to better understand the performance of the model, neighborhoods of evidence (i.e. annotated proteins) was calculated for the homology-based model.
+In order to better understand the performance of the model, neighborhoods of evidence (i.e. annotated proteins) were calculated for the homology-based model.
 This neighborhood is constructed in the following manner: for every pair of annotated proteins the shortest path between them was calculated based on the similarity measure.
 Every such shortest path is included in the neighborhood of evidence; there is generally a great deal of overlap among the shortest paths, so the total number of nodes in the neighborhood is visually tractable.
-While this distance measure should not be expected to correlate perfectly with what occurs in this type of belief network, the resulting neighborhood graphs have proven to be quite elucidating.
-The graphs illustrating this property are shown in Figure 3 The false positives in the case of subontology of Figure 2(a) occur because each of the two negatively annotated proteins is directly connected to two positively annotated proteins, but the negative proteins
+While the similarity-based distance measure should not be expected to correlate perfectly with what occurs in this type of belief network, the resulting neighborhood graphs have proven to be quite elucidating.
+The graphs illustrating this property are shown in Figure 3.
+The false positives in the case of the subontology of Figure 2a occur because each of the two negatively annotated proteins is directly connected to two positively annotated proteins, but the negative proteins are not connected to each other.
+Hence no pathway for information exists between negative proteins, as depicted in Figure 3a.
+The second subontology of Figure 2b has recall 100% and false positive rate 25% due to a single negatively annotated protein (negatively annotated to four terms).
+Finally, for the ontology of Figure 2c, all predictions were correct, i.e. recall,